MicrosoftDocs/connected-spaces/articles/communication-plan.md

 # Communicating with your shoppers about the use of Dynamics 365 Connected Store

-While shoppers may understand the use of cameras in retail spaces for security purposes, using cameras for other purposes can raise questions and potential concerns about the purposes and use of camera and video technology, potentially impacting trust in your brand.
+While shoppers may understand the use of cameras in retail spaces for security purposes, using cameras for other purposes can raise questions and potential concerns, potentially impacting trust in your brand.

 To help build trust, you can use a **disclosure strategy** to help you decide what information to communicate to shoppers as well as when and where to share it.
 A disclosure strategy can be incorporated in an existing communications strategy (for example, how you communicate with your customers about privacy) with the goal of making the information **easy to discover and understand**.

-This article offers best practices for creating and implementing a disclosure strategy for Microosft Dynamics 365 Connected Store based on insights from user research and Microsoft’s [Responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6).
+This article offers best practices for creating and implementing a disclosure strategy for Microsoft Dynamics 365 Connected Store based on insights from user research and Microsoft’s [Responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6).
 It also includes design tips and examples for disclosure materials, which you can adapt to your context.

 > [!NOTE]
 > It is your responsibility to align your disclosure strategy with applicable legal requirements in your jurisdiction and accurately reflect all of your data collection and processing practices.
 This article includes best practices for transparency and to build shoppers’ trust that may not align with laws and notice and disclosure regulations applicable to your store.
 It also does not consider data processing practices within your control or beyond your use of Connected Store.
 See [Compliance and responsible use](compliance.md) for details.